-Thessaloniki (in Greek: Θεσσαλονίκη) is the second largest city of Greece and the capital of the administrative area of Macedonia.
-Its population with the suburbs is about 996,000 inhabitants.
-The city is located around the coast of the Thermaikos Gulf (Gulf of Thessaloniki) and is characterized with a Mediterranean climate with mild winters and hot summers.
+Thessaloniki is the second largest city of Greece and a significant port.
+Its population with the suburbs is over 1 000 000 residents.
+The city is located around the coast of the Thermaikos Gulf and it is known for its dynamic and youthful vibe.

-It is believed that Thessaloniki was founded by the Macedonian king Kassander in 4 century BC and named after his wife Thessaloniki.
-Over the centuries it was conquered by different nations and today the remnants of their cultures can been seen.
-Some of the monuments are listed as the World Heritage List of UNESCO.
+It is believed that Thessaloniki was founded in 4 century BC and over the centuries it was conquered by different nations.
+Part of their heritage is still present and some of the monuments are listed as the World Heritage List of UNESCO.
 Here is a list of some things to see and do while in Thessaloniki:

-- the Palace of Galerius, including The Arch of Galerius (the Chamber) and The Rotunda (former mausoleum of Emperor Galerius, today the church of St. George)
+- The Palace of Galerius, including The Arch of Galerius and The Rotunda (former mausoleum of Emperor Galerius)

 - The Roman Forum, or rather its remains

-- the Church of St.Dimitar (Agios Dimitrios) and the crypt with his mortal remains
+- The Church of Agios Dimitrios and the crypt with his mortal remains

-- the Church of St. Sophia (Agia Sofia) from 8 century and the Temple of Panagia (Virgin Mary) from 1028, built in the center of Thessaloniki
+- The Church of Agia Sofia from 8 century and the Temple of Panagia (Virgin Mary) from 1028, built in the center of Thessaloniki